alexdieu/KGB_VING/README.md

 ### FOR WHAT UTILISATION WAS IT CREATED ?

 It was created in the goal of creating packages in python than you can easily install and create in a short time .

+## HOW DO I DELETE INSTALLED EXTENSION ?

+Choose first option then type extension name (better Ctrl+C/Ctrl+V the name) It will remove it and all its files